-As I’ve shared before, I bought a historic house in Crown Heights earlier this year, and I’m happy to report that the renovation has officially started!!
+As I’ve shared before, check I bought a historic house in Crown Heights earlier this year, and I’m happy to report that the renovation has officially started!!
 After months of researching contractors (and sorting through plenty of horror stories and rave reviews), we contracted with the Windsor Terrace firm Transcend Construction.

 I can’t say the process to get to this point has been easy, and it’s amazing how many ‘professionals’ I called for estimates who refused to return my calls or would stand me up.
 But Nick and the guys at Transcend have been a delight to work with, and after this first week of demolition and renovation, I’m on Cloud Nine.
 Which reminds me… I have about ten emails I need to return to my awesome renovation manager, Dominic.
 Like white on rice, that guy!